-New books, upcoming events and ongoing projects are described in the latest BPSI Library Newsletter, Spring 2017.
+New books, upcoming events and ongoing projects are described in the latest BPSI Library Newsletter Summer 2017.

 Visit our beautiful library at 141 Herrick Rd in Newton, MA.
 Our academic year hours are 9:30am-9:30pm on Mon-Thu, 9:30am-5:00pm on Fri.